wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/model-security/includes/1-introduction.md

 ![Balance user access with system security.](../media/1-user-access-system-security.png)

-On one hand, data and system security is important.
+On one hand, data and system security are important.
 The data drives the business, data that you do not want to fall into the hands of a competitor.
 With regulations surrounding personal data, organizations can be liable for data breaches that include personal data.

 On the other hand, is system usability and user adoption.
 If the security model is too lax, users can view and change data that they should not be able to access; creating a perception that the data in the system is not reliable.
 If the security model is too stringent and you lock down everything so users can only see a small subset of the data in the system or can only perform limited operations, you diminish the value the solution, and users will revert to their old data silos and user adoption, the most important aspect of measuring the success of a solution, will suffer.